 Whether your field is energy efficiency, heating and ventilation, lighting, public health, commissioning or facilities management, membership of CIBSE can help support you on a day to day basis and help you develop professionally within the building services industry.

-You can join CIBSE today as an Affiliate member for £147.00.
+You can join CIBSE as an Affiliate member today.
 There are no entry qualification rules at this grade and you will get the full benefits of CIBSE membership.

 Benefits of CIBSE Membership